 Richard J. Knott, Controller.
 Richard J. Knott is Controller of the District.
 He is responsible for supervising all accounting functions of the District, including business accounting, general accounting, accounts payable and payroll.
-It is anticipated that Mr. Knott will retire in October 2005, and the District has initiated a search for a new Controller.

 Mr. Knott became Controller in October 2003 after having retired from a 30-year career at San Diego Unified School District where his final position was Executive Director of Financial Development.
 He also served as Controller of San Diego Unified School District.
 Mr. Knott is a national authority on school district finance and revenue programs.
 He has testified before the U.S. Congress, House of Representatives Sub-Committee on Education as well as before the California State Assembly and Senate on various school district finance matters.